Improving Your User Experience With HeatMaps

 This is probably the most simple and the most helpful type of heatmap.
 It enables you to track where users have clicked on the important sections of your site.
 This can be really useful for showing which on-page elements are attracting the most clicks and allows you to make design decisions such as the order of items in a navigation bar and the placement of CTAs.

 When you combine this type of a heatmap with conversion path analysis you can figure out the steps that users are commonly taking from the landing page to the point of conversion.
-This then lets you see where users are dropping off and which paths enables users to convert easiest.
+This lets you see where users are dropping off and which paths enable users to convert the easiest.

 Click Heatmap